Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 For non-vacuum binaries involving e.g. ECOs or boson clouds around BHs, a number of generic matter effects during the inspiral change the \GW signals away from those of a BH binary (see discussion in previous subsections).
 Several of the dominant matter effects for neutron star binaries are included in EOB models that could also have broader applicability to ECOs or non-vacuum BHs.
 These effects are described in a parameterized form, where the nature of the object is encoded in characteristic coefficients such as the bodies' multipole moments, tidal and rotational Love numbers, and QNM frequencies.
-Specifically, the effects of rotational deformation and adiabatic tides are currently included in the TEOBResum family of models discussed in Sec.~\ref{sec:EOB} in the way described in Refs.~\cite{Damour:2009wj,Bini:2012gu,Bernuzzi:2012ci,Bini:2014zxa,Bernuzzi:2014owa,Nagar:2018zoe,Nagar:2018gnk,Akcay:2018yyh,Nagar:2018plt,Gonzalez:2022prs}, with the state-of-the-art models incorporating the known adiabatic gravitoelectric and -magnetic tidal terms up to $\ell=8$ in different resummation schemes~\cite{Bernuzzi:2012ci,Bini:2014zxa,Bernuzzi:2014kca,Akcay:2018yyh}, dynamical tides from the fundamental modes~\cite{Gamba:2022mgx,Steinhoff:2016rfi,Hinderer:2016eia} as well as nonlinear-in-spin effects dependent on the nature and interior structure of the object~\cite{Nagar:2018zoe,Nagar:2018plt}.
+Specifically, the effects of rotational deformation and adiabatic tides are currently included in the TEOBResum family of models discussed in Sec.~\ref{sec:EOB} in the way described in Refs.~\cite{Damour:2009wj,Bini:2012gu,Bernuzzi:2012ci,Bini:2014zxa,Bernuzzi:2014owa,Nagar:2018zoe,Nagar:2018gnk,Akcay:2018yyh,Nagar:2018plt,Gonzalez:2022prs}, with the state-of-the-art models incorporating the known adiabatic gravitoelectric and -magnetic tidal terms up to $\ell=8$ and $\ell=3$~\cite{Gamba:2023mww}, respectively, in different resummation schemes~\cite{Bernuzzi:2012ci,Bini:2014zxa,Bernuzzi:2014kca,Akcay:2018yyh,Gamba:2023mww}, dynamical tides from the fundamental modes~\cite{Gamba:2022mgx,Steinhoff:2016rfi,Hinderer:2016eia} as well as nonlinear-in-spin effects dependent on the nature and interior structure of the object~\cite{Nagar:2018zoe,Nagar:2018plt}.
 The SEOBNR models include tidal effects using the dynamical tidal models for the fundamental modes from~\cite{Steinhoff:2016rfi,Hinderer:2016eia}, which have recently been further developed~\cite{Steinhoff:2021dsn,Mandal:2023lgy,Gupta:2020lnv}.
-Matter effects have also been incorporated in the ROMs of SEOBNR waveforms in the frequency domain by augmenting the ROMs developed for BBHs with analytical closed-form expressions correcting the \GW phase to include tidal and spin-induced multipole effects based on PN calculations for the rotational quadrupole effects~\cite{Krishnendu:2017shb} and tidal models that are specific to calibrations to NR simulations of neutron star binaries~\cite{Dietrich:2017aum,Dietrich:2018uni}, though in principle could be replaced by more general frequency-domain tidal models.
+Matter effects have also been incorporated in the ROMs of SEOBNR waveforms in the frequency domain by augmenting the ROMs developed for BBHs with analytical closed-form expressions correcting the \GW phase to include tidal and spin-induced multipole effects based on tidal models that are specific to calibrations to NR simulations of neutron star binaries, which could in principle be replaced by more general frequency-domain tidal models, and PN calculations for the spin-induced multipole effects~\cite{Dietrich:2017aum,Dietrich:2018uni,Dietrich:2019kaq,Abac:2023ujg}.